gafurmp/DockerPiSensorHub-Python-Package/README.md

 # DockerPi Package

 This is a Docker PI sensor hub package.
+While instanciating the class object, two mandatory arguments (devicebus and deviceaddr) and one optional argument (disaplay) must be passed.

+devicebus - the number of device deviceaddr - configured address of DockerPi i2c display - turn the print statements 'ON' or 'OFF'.
+Default: 'OFF' All temperature methods can be called with optional unit argument. i.e, 'DEGREECELSIUS' or 'FAHRENHEIT'. by default, 'DEGREECELSIUS' is returned.

 # Installation

 Change your directory in to root folder of this package and then execute below pip command **"pip install ."**

 # Example Code